bjornarveie/HPX_project/README.md

 #### 19.06.19
 Made a separate cluster directory and compiled my code inside there.
 Tomorrow I will start the benchmarking on the cluster.

+#### 20.06.19
+Created my first batchscript and submitted it.
+Waiting for the results.